baraqheart/DevOpsProjects/project_10.md

-# Containerize a multi-tier project
+# Containerize a 3-tier Application

 ### 1. Launch an instance